da-ivancho/ivanhernandez.dev/content/posts/how-to-publish-a-blog-with-hugo.md

 Web Server is available at //localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop
 ```
+Now open a web browser an type //localhost:1313 and you can see it.

-## Initial Theme Configuration {#item-5}
+## Initial Theme Configuration {#item-6}

-I will start with the minimun configuration taken from themes/hugo-coder/exampleSite/config.toml by copying it into my website folder ivanhernandez.dev
+I will start with the minimun configuration taken from themes/hugo-coder/exampleSite/config.toml by copying it into my website folder ivanhernandez.dev.

+In this file is where you can see all the configuration for your website.

 ### Edit config.toml

 Most of the settings are self-explanatory, with the exception of:

 1. **baseURL** = The final value should be your domain name.
 If you deploy to Netlify, you have to include the name of the site from Netlify.
-2. **pygmentsStyle** = The defaul value is "bw", but for this theme in dark mode, will have a bad color scheme in the code section, as will display white background with gray fonts.
-So not really legible.
+2. **pygmentsStyle** = The defaul value is "bw", but the contrast is pretty bad in dark mode.
 I did change it to "monokai" and it looks better.

+For list of available pygmentsStyle go to https://help.farbox.com/pygments.html

-### Create the Pages
+### Create the Pages and Write a Blog Post

 To create a page, execute the following command (example about page):
 ```bash